wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 Once I had nightmare when I tried to upgrade the my repository version by directly pulling from the upstream to my master branch.
 I followed the instruction to rebase the repository to the newest version.
 However, I already had a too many commits that cause compatibility issue with the newest version, and it turned out I couldn't just cancel the rebase in a clean way halfway through the process.
 In the end I just killed my local repo and clone it back from my github 💀.

-<iframe src="https://giphy.com/embed/qU6cIACupr1l4AI9OV" width="480" height="269" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/wloGlwOXKijy8" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>

-In the hindsight, I should really clone a local branch first (and of course it is a good habit) that is not tied to my remote branch and thus would not affect my website even if I couldn't rebase and resolve the conflicts.
+In the hindsight, I should first clone a local branch (and of course it is a good habit) that is not tied to my remote branch and thus would not affect my website even if I couldn't rebase and resolve the conflicts.
 By doing so, I can safely pull new functionality from the upstream without hurting my own repo.
 Here are the step-by-step procedures:

 1. Create a new branch named `update` based on the current HEAD (in my case just `master` branch)